[Tome City, Miyagi Prefecture] A mysterious forest with a thousand-year history and faith in the warding off evil spirits | Kaminuma Hachiman Shrine

 On the left side of the worship hall, across the corridor connecting the worship hall and the sacred food offering area, stand two large trees, a male cedar and a female cedar.
 These are the primary sacred objects of Kaminuma Hachiman Shrine

-Because it is an old tree, the branches and tops were beginning to show signs of withering, but thanks to subsidies from the town and the "Obasugi Preservation Society ," treatment was carried out and the tree has now made a remarkable recovery.
+Because it was an old tree, its branches and tops had begun to show signs of wilting, but thanks to subsidies from the town andthe "Association to Protect the Old Cedar Tree," it was treated and its vitality was wonderfully restored.

 When you visit Kaminuma Hachiman Shrine, the first thing that catches your eye is the magnificent torii gate that stands at the entrance to the shrine grounds